 She wrapped up with: "Don't ever write me again."

 Despite Blazek’s directive to not write to her again, Mekota, who has posted Blazek’s email on her imgur account, replied informing Blazek there has been a “large miscommunication”.

 She said she sent a LinkedIn request so Blazek could see her credentials because a friend told her not to send a resume.

 "I apologize if this came off as arrogant or invasive as that was never my intention," she wrote.
 "I was again, hoping to join your very impressive job board but I understand you(r) reservations."

-Since the posts went viral Blazek told news organisation CNN she had apologised to “everyone involved”.
+Since the posts went viral Blazek told news organization CNN she had apologized to “everyone involved”.

 "I am very sorry to the people I have hurt," she wrote in a statement to CNN.
 "Creating and updating the Cleveland Job Bank listings has been my hobby for more than ten years.
 It started as a labor of love for the marketing industry, but somehow it also became a labor, and I vented my frustrations on the very people I set out to help."

 Blazek has since deleted her Twitter account and Wordpress blog.